Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Cup Product for

-then any path from the left unmarked triangle to the right unmarked triangle is homotopic to a path outside the marked triangles.
-Since the complex was simply connected before adding the marked triangles, it returns to be so after their addition, and thus the strong connectivity component will have a trivial $\pi_1$ and thus no cup product.
-Otherwise, we may only have 4 internal vertices- 1 from operation (c) and 3 from the single application of operation (d) it enables.
-In addition there might be 1 vertex with a non-connected link (created by operation (b)). \begin{lemma} Let $X$ be a 2-dimensional strongly connected complex, and assume $v$ is an external vertex of $X$.
-Then $X$ has a non-trivial cup product if and only if $X \setminus v$ has a non-trivial cup product. \end{lemma} \begin{proof} The link of an external vertex in a 2-dimensional complex may be either contractible or a disjoint union of contractible components.
-Erasing a vertex with a contractible link doesn't effect the homotopy type of the complex.
-This is because any vertex is a cone above its link, and if the link is contractible then it may safely be erased along with all simplicies containing it.
-Additionally, a vertex with disconnected link may be "separated" (see \Cref{seperationExp}) into multiple vertices connected by edges, which is equivalent to the complex after the separation wedge with some circles (which as we saw before are not relevant to the cup-product question).
+\begin{lemma} Let $X$ be a 2-dimensional strongly connected complex, and assume $v$ is an external vertex of $X$.
+Then $X$ has a non-trivial cup product if and only if $X \setminus v$ has a non-trivial cup product. \end{lemma} \begin{proof} The link of an external vertex in a 2-dimensional complex is a cycle-free graph, so it may be either contractible or a disjoint union of contractible components.
+Erasing a vertex with a contractible link (and all faces containing it) does not affect the homotopy type of the complex.
+This is because any vertex is a cone-point above its link, and if the link is contractible then it may safely be erased along with all simplexes containing it.
+If a vertex $v$ has a disconnected link, let $A_i$ be the connected components of $lk(v)$.
+Define a new complex $X'=((X\setminus v)\cup_{A_1}C(A_1)) \cup_{A_2}C(A_2)...$, where $C(A)$ is the cone over $A$.
+Denote by $\crb{v_i}$ the new vertices (the cone-points).
+Define $X''=X'\cup\bigcup_{i}(v_i,v_{i+1})$.
+The mapping $X''\to X$, that sends all $v_i$ to $v$ and is the identity on $X\setminus v$, is clearly an equivalence.
+But $X''\sim X'\vee \bigvee_{i=1}^l S^1$ for some $l$, and these $S^1$ are not part of the strongly connected 2-\di al component, so do not affect the cup product.
+Thus, it is enough to look at $X'$, where all $v_i$ have contractible links, and by the previous claim it is enough to look at $X\setminus v$.